 Sheetrock (also known as drywall) is one great way for wall finishing and is cheaper and easier to install than plasters, and many homes nowadays installed drywalls all through.

-However, sheetrock often requires repair because it is not really durable material.
-Sheetrock can easily get damaged by water as a result of leaks, nail holes may get wider in the long run, doorknob may cause damage because of the absence of a doorstop, and the entire house may start to crack naturally due to its setting.
+However, sheetrock is not very durable and often requires repair.
+It can easily get damaged by water, nail holes may get wider in the long run, doorknob tend to carve it (in the absence of a doorstops), and with time the entire house may start to crack and need to be repaired.

+Several factors can affect the cost of repairs.
 The complexity of the walls, accessibility of the damage, the level, and type of damage will all play an important role.
-Sadly, most homeowners don’t want to consider wall repairs, as they see it an expensive project.
 However, sheetrock repair doesn’t have to be expensive.

-In this post, we are going to show you how sheetrock repair costs are calculated and help you budget right for the maintenance.
+In this post, we’ll explain how sheetrock repair costs are calculated and help you budget right for the maintenance.
 Firstly, let’s look at the most common reasons for sheetrock repair.

 Why do you need Sheetrock Repair?

 - Damaged resulting from the doorknob, swift kick or kid’s toy

 - Water damage as a result of leaking plumbing or roof